-• Net non-operating revenues for fiscal years 2020 and 2019 were \$56.1 million and \$50.7 million, respectively, consisting of the state appropriations, Federal grants, gifts, and net investment earnings.
-These figures represent an increase of \$5.4 million over the prior year which is primarily attributed to the receipt of Higher Education Emergency Relief Funds under the CARES Act.
+• Net non-operating revenues for fiscal years 2021 and 2020 were \$68.5 million and \$56.1 million, respectively, consisting of the state appropriations, gifts, and net investment earnings.
+These figures represent an increase of \$12.4 million over the prior year which is primarily attributed to the receipt of Higher Education Emergency Relief Funds (HEERF) under federal stimulus legislation related to the COVID-19 pandemic.
+In total, the college has received \$42.7 million in direct HEERF awards, which will be spent through FY 2022.
+These awards have been utilized to send emergency aid to students, address mitigation efforts, and increased costs as a result of the COVID-19 pandemic.